 As the oldest privately-owned asset management firm in Minnesota, we’ve served as investment counselor and built lasting relationships with individuals, employee benefit plans, endowments, foundations, family offices and corporations since 1931.

 All investment decisions are made by the firm’s investment managers, who have spent virtually their entire careers in the investment management business.

 As of September 30, 2020, Mairs & Power manages more than $4 Billion in individually managed accounts.

 Is an Individually Managed Account Right for You or Your Organization?

 For many individuals with significant assets, as well as Family Offices, Non-Profits and other organizations, an individually managed account can be the right solution.

-We invite you to call us at 651-222-8478 or arrange an in-person meeting with one of our Investment Managers.
+We invite you to call us at 651-222-8478 to arrange an in-person meeting with one of our Investment Managers.